Beneful Dog Food 2022 Review, Rating & Recalls

 The biggest issue with this product is its inclusion of “meat by-products”.
 While most animal by-products are safe according to the Pet Nutrition Alliance, this is an unnamed meat source.
 It is absolutely something to distrust, and it is a significant lack of transparency by Beneful.
 This product, however, unlike most of the others mentioned, does not include either whole-grain corn or corn gluten meal which is unnutritious, allergenic, and hard for dogs to digest.

-This recipe is low in cholesterol, saturated fat, and has amino acids.
+This recipe is low in cholesterol, saturated fat, and has amino acids, which are traits shared by the best dog foods.
 They have sweet potatoes, which are low in fat but high in fiber, brown rice, which contains fiber, vitamin D, and carbs, and liver, which provides vitamin A. It also has turkey instead of chicken.
 Turkey has less allergenic potential than chicken and it also provides protein, carb, and fat content, and its zinc, potassium, and vitamin B6 and B12 levels are higher.